If you are looking for sewing machines for kids, here is the list of best sewing machines for kids which help them in their creative work.

 - No speed control

-4. Singer 1304: Best Beginners Sewing Machine For Kids
+4. Singer 1304: Best Beginner Sewing Machine For Kids

 Singer’s 1304 sewing machine is anything but lightweight, weighing in at 12.7 pounds and not as easy to transport from place-to-place as some of the other models on our list (dimensions 13″ x 7″ x 11.5″).